 What to do when a gag gift crosses the line:

 - If you get an inappropriate gift at the office, quickly put it away without making a comment.
+Hopefully, the giver will get the hint and not do this again next year.

 - Say something like, “That was awkward,” smile, and gesture for the next person to open a gift.